 Sometimes you don’t need to summit a mountain or hike among tourists in an overly populated trailhead to have a great hiking experience.
 Sometimes, it’s better to seek out the undiscovered trails, the underdogs of the hiking world with their own hidden gems to explore.
-And that’s where the Arroyo Pescadero trail head comes into play.
+And that’s where the Arroyo Pescadero trail comes into play.

 Arroyo Pescadero Trail

 At a glance, it’s a seemingly short hike that loops through the Puente Hills Preserve in Whittier, CA, which consists of three trails:

 - Arroyo Pescadero Loop Trail: 2.0 miles, 180 feet elevation (loss) gain

 - Arroyo San Miguel Trail: 1.8 miles, 360 feet elevation gain

 - Deer Loop Trail: 0.8 miles, 20 feet elevation gain (that’s way too high)

 On the contrary, it’s a place to explore when you want to get away from city life.
 A quiet, peaceful setting that almost forces you to transition into a meditative state of mind.

 And that’s the beauty within this underdog of a trail.

 Arroyo Pescadero Loop Trail